awbennett/academic-website/content/publication/bennett-2022-variational/index.md

     for valid statistical inference based on the same kind of variational reformulations, both for kernel- and neural-net-based varieties.
-Finally, we demonstrate the strong performance of our proposed estimation and inference algorithms in a detailed series of synthetic experiments.
+Finally, we demonstrate the strong performance of our proposed estimation and inference algorithms in a detailed series of synthetic experiments.'''
-'''
 featured: false
 publication: '*Major revision in JRSS:B*'
 url_pdf: https://arxiv.org/pdf/2012.09422.pdf